-Rapid heartbeat, shortness of breath, loss of appetite, weakness, and mental confusion: this is how Swiss doctors in the 17th century described the mysterious illness that mainly affected mercenaries serving abroad.
-Morbus Helveticus – Swiss sickness.
-A medical diagnosis for a feeling that got its name here: homesickness.
+Racing heart, shortness of breath, loss of appetite, weakness and mental confusion: this is how Swiss physicians in the 17th century described a mysterious condition that afflicted soldiers far from home.
+Morbus Helveticus – the Swiss disease.
+A medical diagnosis for a feeling that, in this context, received its first name: homesickness.

 This year, the following artists are being shown at Kunsthalle Bern: